Port Cranberry Pear Sauce

-Port Cranberry Pear Sauce is a tangy, homemade cranberry sauce with the flavors of orange, cinnamon, and port wine.
-This takes cranberry sauce to a completely new level of deliciousness, and it’s a great side dish on any holiday table.
+Port Cranberry Pear Sauce is sweet, tangy homemade cranberry pear sauce with the flavors of orange, cinnamon and port wine!

 - 12 ounces fresh cranberries, rinsed and picked through